PRACTICAL INFORMATION

 WIFI

-Dedicated WiFi is provided for all AMICE Congress delegates.
-Please check at the Reception & Information desk for details.
+WiFi is provided for all AMICE Congress delegates at the Congress venue.

 BANKS AND POST OFFICES